Credit Basics for Debt Consolidation

 1. What is debt consolidation?

-The purpose of debt consolidation is to put you on a road to paying off your debts at a faster rate while at the same time, making lower monthly payments.
-Using a debt consolidation plan usually helps improve your credit as well, since most creditors report payments received under this plan as prompt payment.
+The main purpose of debt consolidation is to put you on a road to paying off your debts at a faster rate while at the same time, making lower monthly payments.
+Using a debt consolidation plan usually helps improve your credit as well, since most creditors report payments received under this type of loan as prompt payment.

 2. What does it mean to default on debt?

 When you default on debt, you fail to make timely payments or follow other terms of the loan.
-There are two types of defaults: monetary and covenant.
-When an owner fails to make any payment due under the mortgage, it is considered a monetary default.
-When the owner fails to follow through on any other terms of the loan, it is considered a covenant default.
+There are two types of defaults: monetary and covenant (sometimes referred to as non-monetary).
+When a consumer fails to make any payment due, it is considered a monetary default.
+When a consumer fails to follow through on any other terms of the loan, it is considered a covenant default.

 3. What is bankruptcy?